chrisridd/opendj-utils/conversion/README.md

 steps.
 It does this because the committer names used by svn should be converted into "correct" email addresses for git, and over time the same committer names have worked for Sun, Oracle, and ForgeRock.
 I set up 3 `idmap.*` files to cover these three periods of time.
-I don't think the boundaries between all three periods is completely correct.
+I know the boundaries between all three periods is not correct.
 Corrections are welcomed!